Concrete vs. Modular Tile Courts: Which Is Better for Fort Worth Homeowners?

 Concrete courts that are properly engineered account for this through subgrade preparation, reinforcement, and control joints.
 Modular tiles, however, rely heavily on whatever surface sits beneath them.
 If that base moves, cracks, or settles unevenly, the tile system cannot correct it.
 It only hides it temporarily.

-Heat is another factor.
+Our concrete sports court installers note that heat is another factor.
 Fort Worth summers push surface temperatures well beyond what many plastic tile systems are designed to tolerate long term.

 According to NASA’s Earth Science division, satellite data show that urban surfaces in the Dallas–Fort Worth area, including roads and other built infrastructure, can reach surface temperatures up to about 18°F (10°C) hotter than surrounding rural areas due to heat absorption and retention, demonstrating that summer surface temperatures can significantly exceed ambient air temperatures.